electron/osx-sign/README.md

 The project's configured to run automated tests on CircleCI.

-If you wish to manually test the module, first comment out `opts.identity` in `test/basic.js` to enable auto discovery.
+If you wish to manually test the module, first comment out `opts.identity` in `test/basic.js` to enable auto-discovery.
 Then run the command `npm test` from the dev directory.

 When this command is run for the first time: `electron-download` will download macOS Electron releases defined in `test/config.json`, and save to `~/.electron/`, which might take up less than 1GB of disk space.